 In addition to year-end performance-based pay, AIG has made quarterly cash payments to certain employees, including some members of the Leadership Group.
 At the end of 2007, AIG began to phase out these amounts by converting up to \$100,000 into salary and offering employees the option to convert the remainder into time-vested RSUs (with a 25 percent premium based on AIG's share price on the date of grant).
 Messrs.
 Herzog and Tse elected this option and received RSUs, which have lost almost all of their value.
 For the members of the Leadership Group who were still receiving these amounts in 2008, the quarterly payments were suspended after the third quarter, when the initial financial assistance was received from the NY Fed.
 Amounts that appear in the "Bonus" column of the Summary Compensation Table for 2008 represent only these pre-assistance quarterly payments and not year- end performance-based pay.
-AIG has continued the suspension of quarterly payments and RSUs in lieu of quarterly payments for 2009 for the Leadership Group for 2009, it intends to take the prior quarterly cash opportunity into account.
+AIG has continued the suspension of quarterly payments and RSUs in lieu of quarterly payments for 2009 for the Leadership Group.
+To the extent the Committee establishes targets for annual variable performance-based pay for the Leadership Group for 2009, it intends to take the prior quarterly cash opportunity into account.